-If you are not a fan of default statement.
-You have the option of custom theme.
+If you are not a fan of the default statement.
+You have the option of a custom theme.

 If you are not a fan of default themes.
-You have the option of custom theme.
+You have the option of a custom theme.

 As we discussed earlier, this is supposed to be a lightweight OS.
 So, most of the default applications are lightweight ones.

 The default text editor is Pluma.
 It has everything a text editor has, although nothing fancy like Gedit or Kate.

 All the above things are provided by almost every beginner distro out there, But this distro has some things that are not usually available by default.

 Task manager is kind of a relief for the users who were users of windows.
 It is similar to windows task manager.

 This is provided by default in case you want to tweak your system like a power user.
 This allows more control over the system but is complicated for first-time users.